BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 _During the first confinement in March 2020, I grabbed an IceStick just before getting stuck at home, with the idea in mind to learn verilog and processor design.
+I came out with FemtoRV32, a super-simple design.
-FemtoRV32 is a super-simple design, it is too basic (no pipeline), but it may be useful to somebody who wants to quickly understand the general principles._
+It is too basic (no pipeline), but it may be useful to somebody who wants to quickly understand the general principles.
+This document is written from my curated notes, keeping the order in which I understood different things and how they mesh together._

 Step I: general understanding on processor design